Types of socialism: Dengism

-Dengism is a political and economic ideology that originated with Chinese leader Deng Xiaoping.
-Dengism aims to adapt Marxism–Leninism and Mao Zedong Thought to China's specific socio-economic context.
+Dengism originated with Chinese leader Deng Xiaoping.
+Dengism adapts Marxism–Leninism and Maoism to China's specific socio-economic context.
 Deng emphasized several key principles, including opening China to the global community, implementing the "one country, two systems" policy, and promoting political and economic pragmatism through the maxim "seek truth from facts".

 As a reformist branch of communism and a variant of Maoism, Dengism is often criticized by traditional Maoists.
-Dengists believe that given China's isolation in the current international order and its extremely underdeveloped economy, it is crucial to swiftly bridge the gap between China and the West for socialism to succeed (as outlined in the theory of the primary stage of socialism).
-To encourage productivity and foster innovation, Dengist thought advocates for the introduction of market elements into the socialist system.
+Dengists believe that given China's isolation in the current international order and its under-developed economy, it is crucial to swiftly bridge the gap between China and the West for socialism to succeed.
+To encourage productivity and foster innovation, Dengism advocates for the introduction of market elements into the socialist system.
 Dengists maintain that China should retain public ownership of land, banks, raw materials, and strategic industries, but they also endorse private ownership in industries related to finished goods and services.
-According to Dengist theory, private owners in these industries do not constitute a bourgeoisie, as the term “bourgeois” traditionally refers to those who own land and raw materials.
+According to Dengist theory, private owners in these industries do not constitute a bourgeoisie, as the term "bourgeois" traditionally refers to those who own land and raw materials.
 Instead, private company owners are referred to as civil-run enterprises.
-An important note is that Dengists take a firm stance against any form of personality cult, such as those in China under Mao's rule, the Soviet Union during Stalin's era, and North Korea under the Kim family.
+Dengists take a firm stance against any form of personality cult, such as those in China under Mao's rule, the Soviet Union during Stalin's era, and North Korea under the Kim family.

-China was the first country to adopt this model, although it is vaguely similar to Russia under Lenin's New Economic Policy.
+China adopted this model, which is vaguely similar to Russia under Lenin's New Economic Policy, through the reform and opening up.
 The adoption of this model significantly boosted China's economy, leading to what is often referred to as the Chinese economic miracle.
 Over a period of thirty years, China achieved an annual GDP growth rate of over 8%, securing its position as the world's second-largest economy.
-Dengism, with its influence, has found adoption in other countries as well.
-Notably, both Vietnam and Laos have embraced this ideology, resulting in substantial economic growth.
+Dengism has been adopted in other countries as well, such as Vietnam and Laos, resulting in substantial economic growth in those countries.
 In the case of Laos, the real GDP growth rate reached 8.3%.
-Additionally, Cuba began exploring this model, allowing small and medium-sized private businesses in 2021.
+Cuba has explored this model, allowing small and medium-sized private businesses in 2021.